swetharepakula/fabric-private-chaincode/utils/docker-compose/README.md

 ```
 ./scripts/bootstrap.sh
 ```
-1. Build the peer image by running the following in the root of this repository.
+1. Build the peer image in `utils/docker/peer` directory.
-The [Dockerfile](../../Dockerfile) is in the root of the repository.
+The [Dockerfile](../docker/peer/Dockerfile) is in the root of the repository.
 This step assumes you have already build the [fabric-private-chaincode base image](../docker/base/Dockerfile).
 Take a look at building the docker dev environment in the main [README](../../README.md#docker).
-After you have created the base image, run the following to create a modified peer image and the plugins necessary to start the peer.
+After you have created the base image, run the following to create a modified peer image and the plugins necessary to start the peer.  `$FPC_PATH` is the location of the entire fabric-private-chaincode repository.
 ```
+cd $FPC_PATH/utils/docker/peer
 docker build -t hyperledger/fabric-peer-fpc .
 ```
 2. Generate the cryptographic material needed for the network by running the